Paul-Borisov/nextjs-azure-ad-org-chart-with-hr-onboarding-offboarding/README.md

 - UI kits: Radix UI, Fluent UI, Tailwind CSS
 - PDF printing with no external modules

-### Security
+### Restricted access

-In the best scenario, deploy this web app to the local server located within the company premises.
-This way implies more enhanced security.
+In the safest scenario, you should deploy this Next.js web app either locally or on a server located within LAN.

+- This way would provide more enhanced protection from unauthorized use.
+- Users must be authenticated in order to see actual data acquired from Azure AD.

-Alternatively, you can deloy this app as a Cloud service hosted in Azure, Vercel, or AWS.
+Alternatively, this application can be deloyed as a Cloud service hosted in Azure, Vercel, or AWS.

-In this case, make sure you have restricted network access to the web app.
-Do not expose your cloud service to the entire Internet.
+- In this case, make sure you have restricted network access to the web app to specific IP segments.
+- Do not expose your cloud app to the entire Internet.

 ## Supported features